 - Equipment hire

-Our base for the week is a good local 3 star hotel in Mestia, in the heart of the Svaneti region.
-Our hotel is conveniently located in the centre of town and well set up for skiers, with friendly staff and good local food – importantly, it also has central heating rather than individual room heaters, which makes for better winter accommodation than most hotels and guesthouses in the region!
+We start and finish the trip with a night at our hotel in Kutaisi and in the mountains we base ourselves at a good local 3 star hotel in Mestia, in the heart of the Svaneti region.
+Our hotel is conveniently located in the centre of town and well set up for skiers, with friendly staff and good local food.
+In the evenings, we either eat at the hotel or in local restaurants nearby (evening meals in Mestia are included in the price).
 Hotel rooms are provided on a twin sharing basis, but if you wish to book a single room please let us know and we will confirm availability.

 Fly from Luton to Kutaisi in western Georgia, overnight at Hotel in Kutaisi.
 NB The flight arrives very late (ie early Monday morning local time), so our first day in Georgia is planned for traveling and some sightseeing.